Which reality would you choose?

 Q: Why did you decide to write the My Myth trilogy?

 To document the impact childhood sexual assault has on victims.
 Riven specifically focuses on the way children dissociate from trauma by taking their minds to a better place in order to endure what is happening to their physical body, and how that dissociation impacts them as survivors.
 The first book deals with acknowledgment and self-acceptance, which are both essential on the initial road to healing.
 Emily’s journey is based on real events, and just like life does, I’ve woven in romance, adventure, wit, and a touch of magic.
 My goal is to entertain while raising awareness and spreading hope about topics that are extremely important to me.
 The trilogy explores the struggle to heal, to rise above guilt and shame, and ultimately promotes empowerment.
-The over-arching message is that victims can do more than survive…they can thrive.
+Really the over-arching message is that victims can do more than survive…they can thrive.

 Q: How do you handle criticism of your writing?